jglrxavpok/Carrot/README.md

 ### What you need to install
 * `Vulkan`: Graphics API.
 I currently use the 1.2.170.0 LunarG SDK.
 * `Lua`: LuaJIT and Vanilla Lua are both supported by sol3 (C++ lib for Lua support).
+* `Mono`: Carrot engine uses Mono to run C# code.
+Using mono-6.12.0.182 at the time of writing

 ### Thirdparty libraries
 * `Vulkan`: Graphics API.
 I currently use the 1.2.170.0 LunarG SDK.